Inference in Linear Dyadic Data Models with Network Spillovers: Introduction

-To deal with these issues, we develop a consistent variance estimator that can account for such network spillovers even with dyadic data.
-This complements existing dyadic-robust variance estimators (e.g., \cite{Aronow_et_al-2015}) by explicitly accounting for the network structure of spillovers.\footnote{We provide an extensive comparison of the relative benefits of each approach in the next section.
-We note here, though, that neither approach subsumes the other, as they depend on different assumptions, and may be more appropriate for different applications.} We prove that our proposed variance estimator is consistent for the true variance of the OLS estimator in linear models with dyadic data when the cross-sectional dependence follows an observed (exogenous) network.
+To deal with these issues, we develop a consistent variance estimator that explicitly accounts for such network spillovers even with dyadic data, thereby complementing existing approaches (e.g., \cite{Aronow_et_al-2015}).\footnote{We provide an extensive comparison of the relative benefits of each approach in the next section.
+We note here, though, that neither approach subsumes the other, as they depend on different assumptions and may be more appropriate for different applications.} We prove that our proposed variance estimator is consistent for the true variance of the OLS estimator in linear models with dyadic data when the cross-sectional dependence follows an observed (exogenous) network.
 Our main insight is that the dependence across all dyads, including indirect spillovers, can be rewritten as correlations across a specific network over dyads.
 This allows us to apply the framework of \citet{Kojevnikov_et_al-2021} to such network random variables, although here it is a network over dyads, rather than individuals.
+Monte Carlo simulations show that our proposed estimator has good finite sample properties and outperforms other estimators for the relevant contexts.

+To help practitioners, we then provide a step-by-step guideline on whether our estimator may be appropriate to their context.
+As we describe, this choice depends on: (i) whether spillovers from indirectly connected dyads are likely to be present, (ii) whether the researcher observes/constructs the network among dyads through which spillovers propagate, and (iii) whether those spillovers are likely to be persistent.
+Our variance estimator is consistent for the asymptotic variance of the OLS estimator even under (i)-(iii).
+And our estimator can account for decay in propagation, as Corollary \ref{coro:ExogenousRegression:NetworkHACEstimators:InconsistencyResult} and Example \ref{example:MaximumAdmissibleBiasInTheDyadic-RobustVarianceEstimator} illustrate.
+On the other hand, if decay is very high, or spillovers along the network do not exist, then those same results imply that the estimator of \cite{Aronow_et_al-2015} will also be consistent.